Yarroudh/segment-lidar/paper/paper.md

 $u = X$
 $v = Y$

-Similarly,these equations can be adapted for other faces of the cube, adjusting the coordinates based on the view.
+Similarly, these equations are adapted for other faces of the cube, adjusting the coordinates based on the view.

 2. Panoramic View: